webaverse/docs/docs/index.md

 ## Create

-Creators of various walks of life can build in Webaverse: 3D modelers, musicians, creative web programmers, and designers.
+Creators of various backgrounds and skillsets from 3D modelers, musicians, creative web programmers, and designers and build, display, and monetize their works in Webaverse.

 The engine supports the most popular file formats for NFT content: